SAVE WHAT YOU LOVE

 Where are you located and can I swing by?

-The studio is located in Covington, Kentucky just across the river from Cincinnati.
+The studio is located in Dayton, Kentucky just across the river from Cincinnati.
 Of course we'd love to meet you and your collection.
 Please CONTACT the studio to make an appointment.

 Do you offer art storage?